supertypeai/sectors-kb/recipe/quick_start_in_python/02_company_revenue_by_subsector_analysis.md

 ['HMSP.JK', 'ITIC.JK', 'GGRM.JK', 'WIIM.JK']
 ```

-These are the list of all companies under one subsectors which in this recipe, we use tobacco subsectors.
+These are the list of all companies under one subsector which in this recipe, we use tobacco subsectors.

 ### Individual Company Report Per Section

 After retrieving the list of companies under the tobacco subsector, the next step is to obtain the financial report for each company.
 With the help of the [Sectors](sectors.app), you can easily access the Company Report, which provides comprehensive information beyond just financial.
-The available sections of the report include
+The available sections of the report include:

 - Overview
 - Valuation